learnwithsumit/ic-webinar-1/README.md

-## Simplify styling with Tailwind CSS
+## Add interactivity with JavaScript

-Use a utility-first CSS framework to write clean and manageable styles.
+Make your app dynamic by handling user actions and manipulating the DOM.